 He entered the home to find the child and his grandmother peeking out from behind a door riddled with bullet holes.
 He instructed them to stay in the room as he continued on in search of the suspect.
 Suppa and another officer who had arrived by then found the man lying in another bedroom and took him into custody.
 He had a gun under his pillow and a live round in his pocket.
 Police later learned the man is a convicted felon who previously was incarcerated for shooting his wife.
 The child and his grandmother were unharmed.

 The honorees were selected for the awards by a committee of law enforcement and fire command officers, according to Club President Mark Dana.
-Nominations were received from the 20 counties that comprise the 200 Club of the Coastal Empire’s support area.
+Nominations were received from the 20 counties that comprise the 200 Club’s support area.
 The award recipients each will receive a plaque and a medal of valor.

 “The 200 Club’s main mission is to support first responders and their families in case of death or critical injuries in the line of duty.
 Everything we do as an organization is to serve these local heroes who make sacrifices to keep our community safe,” Dana said.
 “That is why we must recognize first responders who display great acts of valor in the face of danger and put others’ safety before themselves.
 We hope this award is a symbol of our sincere appreciation for these brave individuals’ service.”

 Tickets to the Valor Awards are $25 and include entry to the awards ceremony and heavy appetizers.
 To reserve your seat, please visit https://our200club.com/club-events.